dbuonomo/community-store-import/README.md

 # Compatibility

-Tested with the following version of Community Store:
+Tested with the following versions of Community Store:

 * v1.3.3
 * v1.4.2